JustinHu1988/My-notes/Algorithms Unlocked.md

 In practice, however, counting sort truns out to be useful as part of yet another sorting algorithm: *radix sort*.

 In addition to running in linear time when m is a constant, counting sort has another important property: it is **stable**. *In a stable sort, elements with the same sort key appear in the output array in the same order as they do in the input array*.
 In other words, a stable sort breaks ties between two elements with equal sort keys by placing first in the output array whichever element appears first in the input array.

+## 4.4 **Radix sort**

+If we want to *sort strings of characters of some fixed length*, we can use radix sort algorithm.

+*Using a stable sorting method is important for Radix sort*.
+Counting sort is one of stable sorting methods.

-## Radix sort
+*Radix sort algorithm*:

+1. Assume that we can think of each sort key as a `d-digit` number, where each digit is in the range `0` to `m-1`.
+2. **Run a stable sort on each digit, going from right to left**.
+If we use counting sort as the stable sort, then the time to sort on one dight is $θ(m+n)$, and the time to sort all `d` digits is  **$θ(d(m+n))$**.
+If `m` is a constant, then the time for radix sort is *$θ(dn)$*.
+If `d` is also a constant, then the time for radix sort is only $θ(n)$.

 ​

-​
+## 4.5 Further reading

+Chapter 8 of CLRS expands on all the material in this chapter.

+# Chapter 5 Directed Acyclic Graphs

 ​

 ​